Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \section{\textsc{Social Caption} Framework}

-This section describes the \textsc{Social Caption} evaluation dimensions (Section \ref{subsec:eval}), and methodology for human and MLLM judge evaluation (Section \ref{subsec:experimental_setup}).
-Aligned with prior multimodal social intelligence research \cite{socialgenome}, we conduct experiments with the \textsc{Social-IQ 2.0} dataset~\citep{siq2}, which includes real-world interactions paired with a QA task that probes behaviors, intents, and emotions of individuals and groups, as well as broader social scene understanding (1 min per video, 145 videos, 943 questions, 4 answer options per question in the validation set).
+This section describes the \textsc{Social Caption} evaluation framework (Section \ref{subsec:eval}), and methodology for human and MLLM judge evaluation (Section \ref{subsec:experimental_setup}).
+A representative example of judge evaluation is in Appendix \ref{sec:appendix_qual}, Figure \ref{fig:qualitative_analysis2}. \textsc{Social Caption} is a dataset-agnostic framework.
+In this paper, to instantiate this framework, we conduct experiments by augmenting an established testbed, the \textsc{Social-IQ 2.0} dataset~\citep{siq2}, in alignment with prior multimodal social intelligence research \cite{socialgenome, NEURIPS2025_cf768b0b}.
+This testbed includes real-world interactions paired with a QA task that probes behaviors, intents, emotions, and broader social dynamics of individuals and groups (1 min per video, 145 videos, 943 questions, 4 answer options per question in the validation set).